juanfromqa/juanfromqa/README.md

 - 👋 Hi, I’m @juanfromqa
-- 👀 I’m interested in Music and Javascript
+- 👀 I’m into Music and Programming
-- 🌱 I’m currently learning React.js
+- 🌱 Currently learning React.js

 <!---
 juanfromqa/juanfromqa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.